 When Is the Best Time

-The best time to visit Antelope Canyon is either in peak season or low season: The light beams only occur around midday in high season from mid-March until mid-October.
-However, it gets extremely busy during that time.
-It’s quieter in low season from November to February but with no light beams.
+The best time to visit Antelope Canyon is from mid-March until mid-October, when the light beams occur.
+However, it gets extremely busy during that time, and tours sell out very quickly.
+It’s quieter in the low season from November to February but without the light beams.

 For more useful details and tons of Antelope Canyon tips, read this complete guide.
 Use the quick navigation/table of contents for your orientation.
 If you'd like to know who we are, check out our About Us page.